 Heavenly Father, bless and guide Charles our King and give grace to our Government, to our Parliament, to our District and Village Councils, and to all in authority that they may govern with justice, wisdom and compassion and seek always the common good...

-Lord, in your mercy, Hear our prayer.
 Heavenly Father, bless us, and our families and friends, and all our relationships that we may serve Christ in one another and love as he loves us...